wallaby-rails/wallaby-rails/README.md

   rails server
   ```

-4. Open Wallaby on at http://localhost:3000/desired_path and start exploring!
+4. Open Wallaby on at http://localhost:3000/admin and start exploring!

-If authentication rather than Devise is used and security is a must, [Authentication Configuration](docs/configuration.md#authentication) will be needed.

 ## Want to contribute?